Importing Packages

 The parsing is based off of the .evl data description shown on Echoview’s website: Line Attributes.

-# Set path to test data
+# Set path to notebook data

 # Download example EVL File